 1. Stroll hand in hand along the Tampa Riverwalk

 The Tampa Riverwalk is one of downtown’s best features.
 Waterfront views, a wide multi-use trail and plenty of activities along the way make it a one-stop shop for a fun and cheap date night by the water.
+There’s even a new Riverwalk Pass that grants you access to seven iconic attractions along the Riverwalk, to be used in one day or across three days.

 3. Have a romantic picnic in one of Tampa Bay’s best parks